 Because proprietorships are owned and run by the people (or person) who are, on paper, the same entity as the company, investors are not able to hold equity in a proprietorship.
 The unfortunate result is that proprietorship owners have a difficult time raising capital to fund the growth and success of their businesses.

 The proprietary business model is unequivocally the most dangerous one to operate under because of the unlimited liability risk associated with proprietorships; the owners of a business that is organized under this structure has absolutely zero protection against their own personal assets being taken in a situation of debt or lawsuit.
 As a result, although the owners of a proprietorship may be able to take all of the profits of their business for themselves, as soon as the business goes south they are at risk of losing their own personal assets including their money and even their car or house.
-Proprietorships are the only business type discussed in this article that do not benefit from limited liability protection.
+Proprietorships are the only business type discussed in this article that does not benefit from limited liability protection.

 Who is a Proprietorship Right For?